sabhyeta1/PROG-Projekt/README.md

 There is a delayed response to the bounce sound.

-Bounce sound slide bar does not work, the sound stays the same volume.

 Victory screen does not show which player has won the game.